 A letter of protection is a document that is sent to a doctor, or medical professional, by a lawyer on their client’s behalf.
 This document explains to the doctor or medical professional that the lawyer’s client – who received medical treatment of some sort from the professional – is unable to pay their medical bills/expenses at the moment.
 The document assures the doctor that they will receive full payment because their former – or perhaps current – patient is involved in a court case to collect compensation for damages resulting from their accident.

 If your child has been injured in an accident but you can’t afford to pay their medical bills on your own, filing a letter of protection is a good idea.
-You can learn more about this letter here.
+You can learn more about letters of protection in Connecticut here.

 Not Really a Letter?

 The so-called letter of protection, or “LOP” for short, is really not much of a letter at all.
 Instead, the document is a contract between the injured party, the attorney and the doctor/medical professional.
 This contract permits the injured party to continue receiving medical treatment for their promise to pay their medical bills in the future.
 This payment is to come directly from either the settlement or the monetary damages that the injured party receives.
 The injured party’s credit will not be hurt in any way throughout this process.

 Purpose of a LOP